 Unlike a desktop computer that you keep behind locked doors in an office, a laptop moves around, and in the process, it can get lost or stolen.
-Therefore someone could get access to sensitive business data when they are not authorised to do so.
-So here are five essential tips that will enable you to maximise the security on your business laptops.
+This is where you need to think about cyber security and ask your business IT support services team for guidance.
+Someone could get access to sensitive business data when they are not authorised to do so.
+So here are five essential tips that will enable you to maximise the security of your business laptops.

 Protect everything with a password